Updated on 1/19/2022

 When people spend all of their energy fixating on the possibility of defeat, they risk suffering both physically and mentally.
 Our bodies manifest stress and anxiety in a wide variety of ways, including panic attacks, headaches, sweating, muscle spasms, insomnia, and gastrointestinal distress.

 An outward sign of anxiety should not be disregarded, but rather, taken care of before it escalates into a more serious condition.
-If you have extreme reactions to stress, this fear of failure can jeopardize your health over time.
+If you have extreme reactions to stress, this fear of failure can jeopardize your physical, mental, and emotional health over time.

 You Aren’t Proactive About Your Future